Other places to visit in The Hague

 Historical Museum of The Hague

-The Historical Museum of The Hague is located on the vaults of the former north-eastern gateway, on the corner of Korte Vijverberg and Toernooiveld.
-The Museum documents elements of the history of The Hague, in the form of paintings, jewellery, furniture, models, doll’s houses, medallions, etc.
+The Historical Museum of The Hague is situated on the vaults of the former north-eastern gateway, on the corner of Korte Vijverberg and Toernooiveld.
+The Museum showcases various aspects of the history of The Hague, through paintings, jewellery, furniture, models, doll’s houses, medallions, and more.

 Visit the website of Historical Museum of The Hague